jtlapp/subtap/README.md

 `subtap` is a test runner for debugging test suites by selectively running subtests.
 It is optionally also a TAP pretty-printer that emphasizes making even subtle differences between found and wanted values obvious at a glance.

 `subtap` organizes debugging around root subtests.
 A "root subtest" is a test whose parent is a file's root `tap` test. `subtap` numbers the root subtests across all of the test files.
-You can rerun root subtests by indicating their numbers, have the debugger break at the start of each root subtest, and bail out of the test runner after a given number of root subtests failures.
+You can rerun root subtests by indicating their numbers, have the debugger break at the start of each root subtest, and bail out of the test runner after a given number of root subtest failures.

 You control `subtap`'s output format.
 You can have it filter subtests for TAP output or you can pretty-print YAML output, optionally showing test results in JSON.
 The pretty-printing strives to clearly show differences between the found and wanted values of test assertions, including aligning values for vertical comparison and highlighting differences in non-printable characters.
 You can also show differences as interleaving diff lines. ([example output](#example-output))